Gum disease is caused by bacteria. It is a common complaint that affects most people at some point in their life. There are two types of gum disease:

 Besides having poor oral hygiene, a number of other factors can increase your chances of developing gum problems.
 These include:

 The most effective method of treating gum disease is to remove all traces of plaque and tartar.
 Once we’ve done this, it’s up to you to care for your teeth and gums properly at home with daily brushing and flossing.
-Don’t worry – our dentist can show you the correct way to clean your teeth and gums so that you can avoid another plaque build up, and a recurrence of gingivitis.
+Don’t worry – the dentist can show you the correct way to clean your teeth and gums so that you can avoid another plaque build up, and a recurrence of gingivitis.

+At Supreme Dental Cranbourne, we always urge patients to not delay timely treatment.
 While gingivitis can be easily cured, choosing to ignore it can have serious consequences.
 Unfortunately, you may not realise your gingivitis has developed into periodontal disease until you start to feel pain – by which time it’s too late.

 What’s more, periodontal disease doesn’t just affect your gums.
 Bacteria can invade your bloodstream and cause infections in different parts of your body.
 This is why it’s so important to visit your dentist for regular check-ups.

-Periodontitis is an advanced form of gum disease which occurs when gingivitis is left untreated.
+Periodontitis is an advanced form of gum disease that occurs when gingivitis is left untreated.
 It can cause your gums to weaken and start to detach from your teeth.
 This causes empty pockets which fill with harmful bacteria, causing deeper infections that can reach the bone, and eventually cause teeth to loosen and fall out.

-As well as red, swollen, and receding gums, you may experience:
+Apart from red, swollen, and receding gums, you may experience:

 We recommend that you review your daily dental routine, eat a nutritious diet, and schedule regular dental check-ups to ensure a healthy smile for life.